 Himeji Castle is one of the must-visit sightseeing spots in Western Japan, and can be accessed from central Osaka in about 80 mins.
 When visiting Himeji Castle, I’d highly recommend you to take a guided tour because there are a lot of important and fascinating facts and history about this castle.
 With “Himeji Castle Half Day Walking Tour“, you can enter inside the castle with an expert guide, visit the observatory to enjoy the overlook view of the castle, walk around the castle and stop by taking photos of the castle.
 The tour also includes an exclusive traditional tea ceremony experience.
 Immerse yourself into the deep culture and history of Japan at the majestic castle!

 Kobe is a port city in Hyogo Prefecture, and it’s Japan’s important foreign trade city since the mid 19th century along with Yokohama and Nagasaki City.
 The city has developed its own distinctive city culture mixed with Asian and Western culture due to the international trading history, and offers numbers of unique and attractive tourist sites including the modern harbour city view, the magnificent Mt.
 Rokko and the historical Sake brewery.
 Also a lot of visitors to Kobe aim to taste Kobe Beef, the world famous local Wagyu brand.

-More info about Kobe: Kobe: Best Things to Do in 2019
+More info about Kobe: Kobe: Best Things to Do

 If you are visiting Western Japan, it’s definitely worth spending some time in Kobe, and in fact, Kobe is only 30 mins away from Osaka by bullet train so it’s an ideal destination for a day trip.
 You can take a private tour to see around Kobe efficiently, and explore the history and culture of Kobe deeper with a local guide!